Sintexer/learning-path/01 - AWS/AWS IAM/IAM user.md

 ## IAM user

 An IAM user represents a person or service that interacts with AWS.
 You define the user in your AWS account.
 Any activity done by that user is billed to your account.
 When you create a user, that user can sign in to gain access to the AWS resources inside your account.
 One account can have many users, each with their own login credentials.
-First IAM user in the account must be created by [[Root User]].
+First IAM user in the account must be created by [[AWS Root User]].

 You can provide user with two types of access: **Access to AWS Management Console** and **Programmatic Access to [[AWS CLI]] and [[AWS API]]**.
 IAM user credentials are considered permanent, until there's a forced rotation by admin.